-Our primary offering is supportive housing for young men aged 17-24 who are transitioning from incarceration to independence.
-We will connect residents to needed wrap around services as well as assist with life skills, prosocial opportunities, and job readiness.
+Our primary offering is supportive housing for men aged 17+ who are justice-involved and transitioning to independence.
+We will connect residents to needed wrap around services including therapeutic interventions, systems navigation, employment services, and prosocial opportunities.

 If you think Jubilee Home is a fit for yourself, or one of your clients, please fill out a referral form and email it to: firstname.lastname@example.org.
 If you have further questions, email or call us at (919) 381-4431.

 Jubilee Home hosts a community garden with ~400 sq feet of raised beds to provide fresh produce to the house and neighborhood.

 Our community garden was started with the help of grants from the City of Durham’s Neighborhood Improvement Services and Duke’s Community Care Fund, and built with the help of community volunteers.

 In our first season in 2020 we grew a quarter ton of produce including collard greens, beets, bok choy, cucumbers, butter beans, watermelons, a variety of tomatoes, peppers and gourds, as well as parsley, rosemary, mint, oregano, basil, lavender, and chives, and a variety of pollinator friendly flowers.
 The garden will provide fresh produce to Jubilee Home and the surrounding community.